an1mehacker/SR-Economy-Simulator/README.md

   * Supply and Demand

 TODO:
-- Add user interaction in the form of commands
+- Add more user interaction in the form of commands like auto-buying/selling from multiple EEs at once.
 - When Selling, your trade goods need to be of a certain quality.
 - In addition to Enterprise Economy Entity (EE), add many smaller in quantity Individual EE
 - Passsage of time and price adjustment over time to reflect new supply